yegor256/blog/_drafts/jcabi-email.md

 ---
 layout: post
-title: "Immutability in Practice"
+title: "Immutability Is a Motivator"
 date: 2014-11-06
 tags: jcabi java
 description:
-  jcabi-email is a compact object-oriented email sending SDK for Java, which is highly flexible, testable and extendable
+  The article illustrates by example how immutability forces you to design small and cohesive objects, while mutability causes scope creep and tight coupling
 keywords:
   - immutability example java
   - immutable object example